Chris our Food Rescue Specialist

-- Local retail stores provided 43% of the food we secured.
+- Local retail grocery stores provided 47% of the food we secured.

-- Individuals and organizations provided the rest through food drives and individual donations.
+- Individuals and organizations provide 5% through food drives and individual donations.

-- To get information on how you can make donations visit our “Help End Hunger/Donate Food” page.
+- To get information on how you can make donations, visit our “Help End Hunger” page.